How to Apply to Kindergarten

 In addition school-based financial aid, there are several organizations that offer financial support for families.
 Children’s Scholarship Fund of Philadelphia (CSFP) offers 4-year scholarships for students in grades K-8 for private school.

 To apply, complete and submit an online application.
-The application period for the 2018-19 school year will open September 20, 2017 and will close March 1, 2018.
-Priority will be given to those who submit an application before November 15, 2017.
+The application period for the 2019-20 school year opened mid-September 2018 and will close March 1, 2019.
+Priority will be given to those who submit an application before November 15, 2018.